 This is an unpaid position, working under the Art of the Americas Curators of Decorative Arts & Sculpture.
 It offers an opportunity to gain invaluable practical experience by learning first-hand about museum work and personally contributing to one of the world’s best collections of American art.

-● Knowledge of American decorative arts or a related field
+• Intermediate knowledge of American decorative arts or a related field

-● Strong aptitude with computer databases
+• Proven strong aptitude with computer databases

-● Careful attention to detail
+• Careful attention to detail

 • Ability to commit 10-15 hours per week for at least 12 weeks (through April)

 • Advanced undergraduate students with demonstrated interest in the field will be considered

 • Ability to attend orientation on either Wed, Jan 8 (10 am or 6 pm); Wed, Jan 22 (6 pm); or Wed, Feb 5 (10 am or 6 pm)